wemake-services/django-test-migrations/README.md

 It has three methods to work with:

-- `.before()` which takes app and migration names to generate a state before the actual migration happens.
-  It creates the `before state` by applying all migrations up to and including the one passed as an argument.
+- `.apply_initial_migration()` which takes app and migration names to generate a state before the actual migration happens.
+It creates the `before state` by applying all migrations up to and including the ones passed as an argument.

-- `.after()` which takes app and migration names to perform the actual migration
+- `.apply_tested_migration()` which takes app and migration names to perform the actual migration

 - `.reset()` to clean everything up after we are done with testing

 So, here's an example: